KengoTODA/actions-setup-docker-compose/README.md

 <a href="https://github.com/KengoTODA/actions-setup-docker-compose/actions"><img alt="actions-setup-docker-compose status" src="https://github.com/KengoTODA/actions-setup-docker-compose/workflows/build-test/badge.svg"></a>

-This action downloads the `docker-compose` command and add it to the `PATH` for following execution.
-It supports Linux environment only.
+This action downloads the `docker-compose` command and add it to the `PATH` for following executions.
+It supports the Linux environment only.

 ## How to use